 5. Use Active Learning Techniques

 Building interactive courses requires the use of active learning techniques.
 These techniques transform passive training into an active learning program.
-Instructional designers can put to use the various methods including gamificationand project-based learning for interactive exercises to enhance interactivity.
-Another way of doing so is to introduce a character or avatar to bring a human touch to the course.
+Instructional designers can put to use the various methods, including gamification and project-based learning for interactive exercises, to enhance interactivity.
+Another way of doing so is by introducing a character or avatar to bring a human touch to the course.
 Role-play is also an active learning technique for eLearning courses.